revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/Docker/Docker.md

 ---

-24. 10+ containers are running on my host server.
-All these containers stop on server reboot or docker engine restart which requires a manually container start.
+24. 10+ containers are running on a host server.
+All these containers stop on server reboot or docker engine restart which requires a manual container start.
 Is there any way to auto restart the containers in this scenario?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)